Use What You Know: Causal Foundation Models with Partial Graphs: Background

-Neural processes are models that meta-learn to map from datasets to a complex, usually intractable, posterior predictive distributions of interest \citep{garnelo2018conditional, garnelo2018neural, nguyen2022transformer}.
+\paragraph{Prior-Fitting for Causal Effect Estimation} Neural processes are models that meta-learn to map from datasets to a complex, usually intractable, posterior predictive distribution of interest \citep{garnelo2018conditional, garnelo2018neural, nguyen2022transformer}.
 Here, the training datasets form the prior distribution and the approximation of the posterior predictive side-steps any intermediate quantities.
 Prior-data fitted Networks (PFNs; \citealt{muller2021transformers}) are a class of neural processes that learn solely from synthetic datasets sampled from a carefully constructed prior.
 PFNs thus are well suited for approximating \cref{eq:CID}: sampling interventional data from a distribution over SCMs is simple, and the approximation directly estimates \cref{eq:CID}, without explicitly working with the potentially complex posterior over SCMs.
-Training data is sampled by \textbf{1)} sampling an SCM from the prior \(\psi \sim p(\psi)\), followed by \textbf{2)} sampling an observational dataset $\Dtrain \sim p(\Dtrain|\psi)$ from the observational distribution, and \textbf{3)} sampling interventional test-points from the SCM $(\xtest, \ytest) \sim p(\xtest, \ytest \mid \psi_{\doit(t)})$ by drawing a value for the intervention $t\sim p(t \mid \psi)$, followed by propagating it through the intervened upon SCM $\psi_{do(t)}$ together with newly sampled noise.
+Training data is sampled by \textbf{1)} sampling an SCM from a prior \(\psi \sim p(\psi)\), followed by \textbf{2)} sampling an observational dataset $\Dtrain \sim p(\Dtrain|\psi)$ from the observational distribution via ancestral sampling, and \textbf{3)} sampling interventional test-points from the SCM $(\xtest, \ytest) \sim p(\xtest, \ytest \mid \psi_{\doit(t)})$ by drawing a value for the intervention $t\sim p(t \mid \psi)$, followed by propagating it through the intervened upon SCM $\psi_{\doit(t)}$ together with newly sampled noise.
 This sampling procedure defines a joint distribution over observational-interventional data $p(\Dtrain, t, \xtest, \ytest)$.

-\textit{CFMs} can be trained in the PFN-paradigm by minimising the negative log-likelihood on data sampled from the prior.
+CFMs can be trained in the PFN-paradigm by minimising the negative log-likelihood on data sampled from the prior.
 This corresponds to minimising the forward KL-divergence between the model's approximation $q_\param(\ytest| \doit(t), \xtest, \Dtrain)$ and the CID from \cref{eq:CID}:

-We refer to \citet{robertson2025pfn} and \citet{dhirestimating} for a detailed explanation of PFNs and neural processes for causal effect estimation.
+We refer to \citet{robertson2025pfn} and \citet{dhirestimating} for a detailed explanation of PFNs and Neural Processes for causal effect estimation.